libsabl/patterns/patterns/record.md

 The patterns described here work whether or not the mechanisms used to retrieve related records are asynchronous, but it is strongly recommended that implementations use asynchronous methods for retrieving related records.
 The [implementations](#implementations) in the sabl libraries always use asynchronous methods for record retrieval.
 This precludes exposing related records as *properties*, which are intrinsically and semantically synchronous.

-Modern programming languages that support asynchronous patterns also include internal optimizations to ensure that asynchronous methods which complete synchronously continue within the same frame or thread and incur minimal overhead.
+Modern programming languages that support asynchronous patterns also include internal optimizations to ensure that asynchronous methods which complete synchronously continue within the same frame or thread in which they were called and incur minimal overhead.
 In this case, calling an asynchronous relation getter method will complete synchronously if the related record has already been cached.

 The initializer pattern also provides simple APIs that allow synchronous checks for whether related records are already cached and, if so, to synchronously retrieve the cached values.

 Put another way:
-- In order to fetch a related record, client code must always `await` a method, even if the related record or collection is already cached.
+- In order to fetch a related record, client code must generally `await` a method, even if the related record or collection is already cached.
 - In some languages, notably `go`, all methods are implicitly asynchronous and all calls are implicitly `awaited`.
 Even in languages where an explicit `await` is required, it is still fairly cheap to await a result that completes synchronously.
-- Finally, hyper-optimization is possible (though generally not necessary) by first synchronously checking the internal state of the relation via the record's initializer.
+- Finally, hyper-optimization is possible, though generally not necessary, by first synchronously checking the internal state of the relation via the record's initializer.

 #### Context injection

 An important goal of the record pattern is to ensure that record instances are both passive and origin-agnostic.
-A record should neither know or retain knowledge about where attribute values or related records were retrieved from.
+A record should neither know nor retain knowledge about where attribute values or related records were retrieved from.

 And yet, retrieving a related record requires interacting with some remote or in-memory data source or service.
 This apparent contradiction is resolved using the [context pattern](./context.md).
 Relation getter methods should always accept a context as the first argument.
 Any necessary services needed to fetch the related record or set of records can be retrieved from this injected context.
-For an illustration, see [relation implementation](#relation-implementation) below.
+For an illustration, see [Implementation: Relation](#relation) below.

 ### Initializers

-Three of the four [attribute modes](#attributes-and-mutability) require that attribute properties prevent direct assignment of values.
-And yet the values must be set somehow when loading data onto a recod instance.
-The initializer pattern provides a consistent pattern for mechanically setting these attribute values in the context of loading data from an external data source.
+Three of the four [attribute modes](#attributes-and-mutability) require that runtime properties prevent direct assignment of attribute values.
+And yet the values must be set somehow when loading data onto a record instance.
+The initializer pattern provides a consistent pattern for accomplishing this, and for allowing clients to inspect or update the cache state of [relations](#cached-relations).

-All initialization and cache inspection APIs are consolidated under a single method or read-only property `init` which returns an object with a `load` method which accepts the scalar values of all attributes on the record.
+All initialization and cache inspection APIs are consolidated under a single method or readonly property `init` which returns an object with a `load` method which accepts the scalar values of all attributes on the record.

 #### Initial loading

-The `load` method should include logic to check whether the target record has already been initialized.
+The `load` method should include logic to check whether the target record has already been loaded.
 If it has, the `load` method should throw an exception or return an error.
 This prevents simple mistakes where client code attempts to load more than one record of data to the same in-memory object.
-A simple implementation is to simply check if the primary key attribute or tuple still has its default / zero value.
+A simple implementation is to check if the primary key attribute or tuple still has its default / zero value.

 #### Reloading